What you have learned and received and heard and seen in me - practice these things, and the God of peace will be with you. (Philippians 4:9 ESV)

 Today is the last day we are sharing lyrics from one of our songs called The Blessing, from our second EP titled “If My People...”

-We have our own musical arrangement of the Aaronic Blessing in Numbers 6:24-26.
+We have our musical arrangement of the Aaronic Blessing in Numbers 6:24-26.
 Today, we finish looking at the blessing and the phrase, "and give you peace."
-In order to bring this phrase to life, we will refer to the Hebrew aspects of the blessing.
+To bring this phrase to life, we will refer to the Hebrew aspects of the blessing.

 Prayer: Lord, what a blessing and an honor it is be able to call You our Father.
 We don't deserve Your love, yet You give us everything we need and more.
 Thank you for your peace that passes all understanding.
 In You, we are truly complete.
 Amen.